mohammedali320/Challenge-Arena/README.md

 ## Description
-__Challenge Arena__ is a multiple-choice quiz game where the player is presented with 20 questions, each offering four possible answer choices.
-The player selects an answer by clicking on it, and the game immediately reacts—displaying feedback such as “The correct answer is…”—before automatically moving to the next question.
-At the end of the game, a final score is displayed, including the overall __total score__ as well as the __score for each category__.
+**Challenge Arena** is a multiple-choice quiz game where the player is presented with 20 questions, each offering four possible answer choices.
+The player selects an answer by clicking on it, and the game immediately responds by changing the color of the selected answer **green for correct** and **red for incorrect**, before automatically moving to the next question.
+At the end of the game, a final score is displayed, including the overall **total score** as well as the **score for each category.**

 ## 🔗 Try It Out
 👉 [Challenge Arena](https://challenge-arena.surge.sh/index.html)